Movax12/nintendulatordx/README.md

 - Disassembly to clipboard feature added in Add Breakpoint dialog.
 - Menu option to break on memory warnings.
 - Save position of Debug dialog on close.
+- Breakpoints always stop emulation.
+(Not only when Debug dialog is opened.
+Maybe add option to only have them active when debugger opened?)
+- Debug dialog now opened on any breakpoints if not already opened.
+- ndxDebugBreak breakpoints are added to native Nintendulator breakpoints and can be edited or disabled.
+- Breakpoints attempted to be selected when encountered.
+(Works for execution only.)